hritu-analytics/revenue-leakage-detection/README.md

 **What it is:** Customers who reduced their plan or removed add-ons without the revenue team being notified.

-**How I found it:** Flagged customers whose `contracted_mrr` fell below the minimum floor expected for their stated plan tier — a signal that their subscription had been reduced but the tier label was not updated.
+**How I found it:** Flagged customers whose `contracted_mrr` fell below the minimum floor expected for their stated plan tier — a signal that their subscription had been reduced, but the tier label was not updated.

 **Key finding:** In 41% of downgrade cases, no customer success manager had contacted the account in the prior 90 days.
 The downgrade happened silently.